-Salsa Macha is a rich chile infused oil condiment that’s easy to make and complex in flavor.
-It adds texture and depth to anything it touches.
+Salsa Macha is Mexico’s bold nutty chili oil.
 Try it on tacos, fried eggs and even potatoes.
 Once you’ve tried it, adjust the ingredients to your taste.
 Play with varieties of chile peppers, seeds and nuts.

-During a visit to a local upscale Mexican restaurant, one of their specials for the evening was a seafood entree topped with a mysterious Salsa Macha.
+During a visit to a local upscale Mexican restaurant in Downtown Denver, one of their specials for the evening was a seafood entree topped with a mysterious Salsa Macha.
 The flavors were so enticingly complex, I simply had to recreate this unusual salsa in my own kitchen.

-Play around with this one by switching and mixing chile varieties, nuts and seeds.
-Make this one your own.
+Make It Your Own: Play around with this one by switching and mixing chile varieties, nuts and seeds.

 For my version, I relied on a recipe from Rick Bayless and from New Mexico blogging friend MJ’s Kitchen.